motamman/signalk-meteo/README.md

 - `GET /signalk/v2/api/weather/forecasts/point?lat=37.7749&lon=-122.4194&count=24`
 - `GET /signalk/v2/api/weather/warnings?lat=37.7749&lon=-122.4194`

+**Important**: The `lat` and `lon` parameters are **ignored** by this implementation.
+Instead of fetching weather data for the requested coordinates, the API returns the vessel-centric forecast data that the plugin has already cached in the SignalK data tree.
+This data is based on the vessel's current position or predicted positions along its route.

 ### Provider Information

 - **Provider Name**: "Meteoblue Marine Weather"
 - **Provider ID**: Determined by SignalK server based on plugin ID
-- **Unique Features**: Only Weather API provider with vessel movement prediction and marine-specific data

 ### Data Sources

-The Weather API responses are generated from the same high-quality Meteoblue data that the plugin stores in SignalK paths, ensuring consistency between direct data access and API responses.
+The Weather API responses are generated from the Meteoblue data that the plugin stores in SignalK paths, ensuring consistency between direct data access and API responses.

 ### Benefits of Dual Compatibility

 1. **Existing Functionality**: All current features continue to work unchanged
-2. **Ecosystem Integration**: Now compatible with Freeboard-SK and other Weather API consumers
-3. **Best Performance**: Weather API responses use cached data for immediate availability
+2. **Best Performance**: Weather API responses use cached vessel forecast data for immediate availability
-4. **Marine Advantages**: Unique vessel movement prediction capabilities available via API
+3. **Marine Advantages**: Unique vessel movement prediction capabilities available via API
+4. **No Additional API Costs**: Weather API requests don't trigger new Meteoblue API calls - they use existing cached data

 ## Troubleshooting